Galaxia-Missions-Systems/mobius-sandbox-clients/readme.md

 - Docker (https://docs.docker.com/engine/install).

 ## Bootstrap Script
+_NOTE_: This script is meant to run in a UNIX-like environment.
+It has been tested on the following systems:

+- Windows WSL2 (Ubuntu),
+- Ubuntu 22.04,
+- Arch Linux 6.6

-To get started, clone this repo and run the bootstrap script:
+**To get started, clone this repo and run the bootstrap script:**

 ```
 git clone https://github.com/Galaxia-Missions-Systems/mobius-sandbox-clients.git